 One strategy for achieving anything in life is to become an effective manager of your time.
 Those that can best manage their time can achieve the loftiest goals.
 In order to do this, you need to institute an effective system for managing the precious little time you do have rather than squandering it away.

-Implement the quadrant time management system, which splits your time up into four separate quadrants.
-Focus as much as your efforts as possible on Quadrant 2, while doing everything in your power to avoid Quadrant 4.
-Audit your day to see how much time you’re spending in each of these quadrants.
+Implement the quadrant time management system, which splits your time up into four separate quadrants, then audit your day to see how much time you’re spending in each of these quadrants.

 The Pareto Principle, also known as the 80/20-Rule, states that 80 percent of the results comes from 20 percent of the efforts.
 In sales, this also means that 80 percent of the sales comes from 20 percent of the customers.
 However, this dives even further to show that, within the 20 percent producing 80 percent of the results, 20 percent of that subset also produces 80 percent of the results.